needle-mirror/com.unity.sequences/Documentation~/known-issues.md

 This page lists some known issues and limitations that you might experience with the Sequences package.
 It also gives basic instructions to help you work around them when possible.

-#### Functionality limitations when converting a Sequence into a Prefab
+#### Can’t rename a Sequence whose GameObject is a Prefab

-Unity doesn’t prevent you from converting a Sequence GameObject into a Prefab.
-However, it is currently not recommended to do it.
-Such a conversion might bring unwanted side-effects in your workflow, due to the inherent behaviors of Unity Prefabs that are not yet supported in Sequences.
-For example, you can’t use the Sequence Assembly window to remove Sequence Assets from a Prefab-converted Sequence.
+**Limitation:** You can’t currently rename a Prefab-converted Sequence from the Sequences window.

+**Workaround:** Depending on the scope of your need, use the Hierarchy window to rename the instantiated Prefab, or the Project view to rename the Prefab Asset, or both.

+**Note:** if you rename the instantiated Prefab, Unity automatically renames the Sequence in the Sequences window.

 #### Limited Editorial clip manipulation in Timeline